 The Marx All Canadian Fighter Jeep

 The Jeep that the Canadian Buddy figure was matched with in the 1967 Simpsons-Sears Christmas catalogue was likely just a standard-issue Marx Jeep, similar on both sides of the border.
 The pictures that follow illustrate the Jeep that came with the above pictured Marx Buddy figure when I acquired him.
 Other than for a broken and missing front bumper, the Jeep pictured below is (I believe) otherwise complete.

 The Boxed Marx Buddy, The All Canadian Fighter

 None of the Marx Buddy figures in my collection came boxed and, thus, I am not an expert on the boxed versions.
 A number of years ago, there was a boxed figure that appeared on eBay and this is the only manner in which I was able to acquire some photos of the vintage box for this figure.
 Thus, I can make no claims as to the authenticity of the box shown, but I do believe it to be authentic, as the staples in the sides of the box were indicative of the 1967 era, and, the writing on the end of the box that indicates it was "Made in the British Crown Colony of Hong Kong" does correlate with the country of origin cloth tags inside the figure's uniform.*

-(Note: And it should go without saying but, the action figure shown next to the box in the first picture above is not the Marx Canadian Buddy figure that I own, but it is the figure that I own whose pictures appear in all of the other photos contained on this site are of the figure that I have in my collection.)
+(Note: The action figure shown next to the box in the first picture above is not the Marx Canadian Buddy figure that I own, but all of the other close-up photos contained on this site are of the figure that I have in my collection.)

 The 1967 Simpsons-Sears Christmas Catalogue (Catalog)